Naim995/naim-limani/Task1/README.md

    - **Expected output**: calendar day is updated
    - **Actual output**: calendar day is not updated user cannot swipe left to enter current day(there is no refresh button)

+ 3. Cannot scroll through elements when searching Repro steps:
+Given there is more than 10 transactions or records (expenses or incomes) And an new expense is created
+And expense note has 300 characters or more
+When a user searches in the search functionality by inputing the first character Then a list of records is shown
+And the new expense with expense not of 300 or more characters is shown **And user cannot scroll throught the list**

+4. Phone keyboard blocks user interface when adding note to new transfer

+Given a new transfer is initiated
+When user inputs the amount
+And inputs notes
+Then keyboard is shown on top of the calculator
+And keyboard doesn't go away even after pressing back button

 (more like suggestions not bugs)
-3. User is able to transfer funds from cash to payment card without having any income on that day.
+5. User is able to transfer funds from cash to payment card without having any income on that day.
 However it reflects if user adds income later
-4. Missing reset functionality in calculator like 'AC'.
+6. Missing reset functionality in calculator like 'AC'.

 Documentation for exploratory testing: